infinum/rails-handbook/Design Patterns/Policies.md

 ## Good solution

-We will use Pundit to extract authorization logic into a separate Ruby class.
+We will use Pundit to extract the authorization logic into a separate Ruby class.

 We will include Pundit in the Application Controller (or some other base controller) and tell it how to handle unauthorized actions.